 Some of these samples may look a little extra pastel but that’s kind of the way I adjust the tones in Lightroom.
 I spiking the whites while lowering exposure and highlights.
 It tends to strip the harshness out of the highlights which makes the colors look very rich.
 Then with curves I usually do an S-Curve and sometimes lift the blacks and bring down the highlights just slightly.

 I still wouldn’t mind if the profiles were slightly adjusted to give better color harmony, but I can live with this.

-Now that Sony has proven they can make a really nice camera with usable colors, all that’s left to do is to stop trying to sell us a P.O.S., that means piece of shit, $300+ vertical grip and they’ll be a real camera company.
-I guess Sony has Fisher Price still making some of their accessories, at least they’re not making their cameras anymore. 🙂 Well maybe, I did loose my eyecup the first day using this camera.
+Now that Sony has proven they can make a nice camera with usable colors, all that’s left to do is to stop trying to sell us a P.O.S., that means a piece of shit, 300 dollar+ vertical grip and they’ll be a real camera company.
+I guess Sony has Fisher Price still making some of their accessories, at least they’re not making their cameras anymore. 🙂 Well maybe, I did lose my eyecup the first day using this camera.
 Can these things just be permanently attached to the camera already?
 All the cool cameras do it.
-(I’m just bitter the grip was so expensive, it’s really not that terrible, but no where near the quality of the Fujifilm X-T2 grip.)
+(I’m just bitter the grip was so expensive, it’s not that terrible, but nowhere near the quality of the Fujifilm X-T2 grip.)